Anti-intellectualism: Education and knowledge

-The U.S. ranks at middling quality of education compared to other countries, and Americans often lack basic knowledge and skills.
-Various surveys have found, among other things: that 77% of American public school students cannot identify George Washington as the first President of the United States; that around 1 in 5 Americans believe that the Sun revolves around Earth; and that about 50% of American high school graduates are unprepared for college-level reading.
+The U.S. ranks at a middling quality of education compared to other countries, and Americans often lack basic knowledge and skills.
 John Traphagan of the University of Texas attributes this to a culture of anti-intellectualism, noting that nerds and other intellectuals are often stigmatized in American schools and popular culture.
 At universities, student anti-intellectualism has resulted in the social acceptability of cheating on schoolwork, especially in the business schools, a manifestation of ethically expedient cognitive dissonance rather than of academic critical thinking.

 The American Council on Science and Health said that denialism of the facts of climate science and of climate change misrepresents verifiable data and information as political opinion.
 Anti-intellectualism puts scientists in the public view and forces them to align with either a liberal or a conservative political stance.
-Moreover, 53% of Republican U.S. Representatives and 74% of Republican Senators deny the scientific facts of the causes of climate change.
+Moreover, 53% of Republican U.S. Representatives and 74% of Republican senators deny the scientific facts of the causes of climate change.

 In the rural U.S., anti-intellectualism is an essential feature of the religious culture of Christian fundamentalism.
 Mainline Protestant churches and the Roman Catholic Church have directly published their collective support for political action to counter climate change, whereas Southern Baptists and Evangelicals have denounced belief in both evolution and climate change as a sin, and have dismissed scientists as intellectuals attempting to create "Neo-nature paganism".
 People of fundamentalist religious belief tend to report not seeing evidence of global warming.